Lupennat/nova-better-lens/README.md

 Better Lens provide the ability to define authorization for lens.
 You can override parent resource methods using standard laravel authorization methods.

-> By Default Nova Lens does not provide the ability to Create/Attach resource, to mantain compatibility `authorizedToCreate` will work only if lens will be loaded with many\* Fields.

 ```php

 use Lupennat\BetterLens\BetterLens;